Get ready to borrow

 Fixed repayment option

-Pay $25 every month you’re in school and in gracefootnote 1,footnote 2.
-Freshman students may save 13%footnote 3 on their total loan cost by choosing the fixed repayment option instead of the deferred repayment option.
+Pay $25 every month you’re in school and in grace.footnote 1,footnote 2 Freshman students may save 6% on their Total Loan Cost by choosing the fixed repayment option instead of the deferred repayment option.footnote 3 Keep in mind that unpaid interest will be added to your principal amount after your grace period.

 Interest repayment option